-In the villa in Venice sipping vino – Jay -Z
+In the villa, in Venice, sipping vino – Jay -Z

 Imagine riding on a cold train for 14hrs, with nothing to eat or drink, just to pull up into the most majestic city you’ve ever seen, completely surrounded by a large body of water and colorful buildings.
 That was my experience upon reaching Venice and that extensive train ride was so worth it.
-When we got out of the Venezia Santa Lucia train station, I felt like I was in a fairy tale story book.
+When we got out of the Venezia Santa Lucia train station, I felt like I was in a fairy tale storybook.
 We walked over a bridge that crossed the Grand Canal and down a block to our hotel.

 We wanted to buy wine and strawberries for our gondola ride just to set the mood.
-Luckily we didn’t have to search very far before discovering a super market where in addition to our wine we picked up Nutella.
+Luckily we didn’t have to search very far before discovering a supermarket where in addition to our wine we picked up Nutella.
 There was a Gondola man outside of the market who seemed cool and had a gorgeous boat so we did what anyone would do and tried to negotiate the 80 € price down before hopping on.

 Our Gondola ride was pretty awesome.
 We sailed along the Grand Canal, snapping flicks and listening to the history of Venice.
 We passed by the Marco Polo house, only to discover that Hollywood was there shooting a Marco Polo film.
 It was awesome to see all the actors dressed like they were living in the year 1295.
-The ride lead us under various bridges and secret passageways that unlocked the mystical charm of Venice.
+The ride leads us under various bridges and secret passageways that unlocked the mystical charm of Venice.
 Our tour guide was super cool, until someone got Nutella chocolate on his hat and he went INSANE!
 He kicked us off his boat cussing us out in Italian.
 You had to see it to believe it.